 A beloved king for nearly 20 years

 He was crowned King of Cambodia in 2004 following the surprise abdication of his father.
-Some reports claim the new Cambodian crown was actually commissioned to be made by Czech jewel designer Viktorie Beldova.
+Some reports claim the new Cambodian crown was actually commissioned to Czech jewel designer Viktorie Beldova.

-In 2017, he presided over the world premiere of the movie First They Killed My Father, directed by Angelina Jolie and dedicated to the Khmer Rouge genocide, an event set in the ruins of Angkor Wat the author of these lines was also lucky to attend.
+In 2017, he presided over the world premiere of the movie First They Killed My Father, directed by Angelina Jolie and dedicated to the Khmer Rouge genocide, an event set in the ruins of Angkor Wat the author of these lines was lucky to attend as well.